-Don’t just mark the date, but time-stamp your entry, too.
+Time-stamp your entry, too.
 In the world of day trading, minutes matter.
 It can make a big difference if you traded in the morning hours versus mid or late day.
-The same setup that spells success in the morning could be a massive mid-day flop.
+The same setup that spells success in the morning could be a massive midday flop.

-Be sure to note any difficulties in getting out of your positions, too, as it might affect how much you risk next time.
+When did you exit?
+Be sure to note any difficulties in getting out of your positions.
+It might affect how much you risk next time.

 The Amount You’re Risking

 Have an idea of your max pain point for any trade.
 For instance, if you’re in at $4.15 and you intend to cut losses if it goes down to $4.10, know that before you get into the trade.

 How much should you risk on a trade?
 My opinion is that you should always take a more cautious position.
 Never risk more than you could comfortably lose.
 You don’t want the stress of potentially blowing up your account on any trade.
 This might make you act or react in irrational, emotionally driven ways.

 Here’s an example of what a trading journal spreadsheet might look like from a previous post: